Chigalab1/alx-system_engineering-devops/0x00-shell_basics/README.md

-to display the current directory contents in a long format
+to display the current directory contents, including hidden files